 Sims holds a bachelor's degree from the University of California, Los Angeles and a public administration management certificate from California State University, Sacramento.

-Debra Gill is the interim group manager of Human Resources for the Metropolitan Water District of Southern California.
-She is responsible for directing Metropolitan’s human resources activities; developing and implementing human resources strategic plan and programs; and ensuring all activities are in compliance with applicable laws, regulations, policies and procedures.
+Mark Brower is the group manager of Human Resources for the Metropolitan Water District of Southern California.
+He oversees Metropolitan’s human resources activities; developing and implementing human resources strategic plan and programs; and ensuring all activities are in compliance with applicable laws, regulations, policies and procedures.

 Adam Benson is the group manager of finance for the Metropolitan Water District of Southern California.
 He is responsible for directing Metropolitan’s financial activities, including accounting and financial reporting; debt issuance and management; planning and strategy; risk management; management of Metropolitan’s investment portfolio; budget administration; financial analysis; financial systems; development of rate and charges; and business continuity.